-In order to transfer the mean annual flow information from the value added attribute table to the feature class of flowlines we've selected for the San Marcos basin, we're going to join two tables.
+In order to transfer the mean annual flow information from the value added attribute table (EROM MA0001) to the feature class of flowlines we've selected for the San Marcos basin, we're going to join two tables.
 A table join is a database operation that creates a temporary new table merging the original two tables, whose records are linked by a common attribute in the key field that the two original tables hold in common.
+The name of the field does not have to be the same in both tables, but the data type has to be the same.
 In this instance, the key field is the COMID, which is a unique integer associated with each flowline feature in the NHDPlus, and its associated catchment.
 For example, one value of COMID for a flowline in the San Marcos basin is 1628231.
-You should not seek for higher meaning in the structure of this number.
+You'll also see the ReachCode is 12100203000200.
+This means that this is segment 200 within HUC-8 Subbasin (12100203).
+You should not seek for higher meaning in the structure of COMID number.
 It has none.
 It is just an integer number assigned to this feature.
 Integers are very good for use as key fields in tables because they are unambiguous, unlike text fields that can have subtleties like leading or trailing blank spaces that you may not notice, or real numbers that have decimal places of varying lengths depending upon the precision with which they are represented that is system and software dependent.
 Integers are for this reason the foot soldiers of database technology - they just march on regardless!
 Once you have a joined table, you can use database calculations to create new attribute needed on the San Marcos flowlines.
 As you are doing this, you'll probably think it's a rather cumbersome way to transfer information, and it is.
 However, the merit of this approach is that works very reliably on hundreds, thousands, or even millions of records.

 Another new experience that you'll have in this class is creating new point features, in this case, representing stream gages.
 We are going to compile the basic information about latitude and longitude location and associated attributes as an Excel file and then add it to the map as XY data, which means information that has coordinate information but has not yet been converted into a formal feature class.
 When you add this information, you'll have to specify the coordinate system in which the XY values are defined, and from this you'll be able to create a shape file or geodatabase feature class so that your newly created information works within the GIS just like the information that you've selected from the national datasets.
+Finally, you will overlay the Edwards Aquifer to determine where the aquifer crosses the San Marcos basin and direction of water flow from aquifer to basin or vice versa.